 Are you ready to make the most out of your software?

 It’s the end of your fiscal year and decisions about software support, maintenance, and subscription renewals are looming.
 You find yourself stressing to figure out where to begin.
 Does the IT department really need these Adobe Photoshop licenses?
 I’ve never heard of this software, why do we have 100 licenses allocated to HR?
 Why doesn’t Tim in accounting have access to this critical finance software?
 Did I forget to renew these Microsoft licenses last year?

-Decisions about software support, maintenance, and subscription renewals are not simply about licensing or cost saving; they are also business decisions about how to get the best possible value out of technology investments.
-Effective management of your renewals allows you to streamline the process, reducing internal overheads as well as eliminating waste and ensuring that the subscriptions, maintenance, and support you are paying for meet your needs.
+With a little proactive organization, you can stop asking why and where.
+Now is the time to ensure your business decisions enable the best possible value out of your technology investments.
+Proactive management of your renewals allows you to streamline the process, reducing internal overhead as well as eliminating waste and ensuring that the subscriptions, maintenance, and support you are paying for meet your needs.

 The software support, maintenance, and subscription renewal checklist

 To help identify opportunities for savings and maximize your software investments, we have identified five key factors to consider before renewing your agreement.

 1. Examine your contracts and entitlements